CB Torrevieja

 Club Balonmano Torrevieja was a handball club based in Torrevieja, Valencian Community.
 CB Torrevieja played in the Liga ASOBAL until the 2011/2012 season, after which it disbanded due to financial problems.

 History

 Club Balonmano Torrevieja was founded in 1973 as Grupo de Empresas Torrevieja.
-The team played in regional divisions until 1888 that achieved promotion to Segunda Nacional.
-First appearance in Liga ASOBAL came in 2002–03 season playing at overall nine season in Liga ASOBAL until 2012 summer which the club was disbanded due to high debts and economic constraints.
+The team played in regional divisions until 1888 and achieved promotion to Segunda Nacional.
+Their first appearance in Liga ASOBAL came in the 2002–03 season playing at overall nine seasons in Liga ASOBAL until 2012 summer when the club was disbanded due to high debts and economic constraints.